dqxy/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned that Express sits on top of an http server with Node.js and adds functions for routing and middleware.
+Express is a Node.js module and its middleware stack is an array of functions.
+Developers can make more decisions due to the flexibility and control of Express.

 - [ ] Describe Middleware?

+Middleware is an array of functions that get executed in the order they are introduced into the server.
+Most of the javascript we are learning as well as route handlers are middleware.
+Middleware functions can get request and response objects, perform operations on them, and trigger new actions.
+Examples include logging and security.
+Middleware can also change requests and responses.

 - [ ] Describe a Resource?

+Anything can be a resource.
+Every entity that can be identified, named, addressed or handled is a resource.
+Resources can be made accessible through a unique URI (Universal Resource Identifier).
+Resource management on the web happens via HTTP methods.

 - [ ] What can the API return to help clients know if a request was successful?

+For successful PUT operations, the API can return HTTP Status Code 200 (OK).
+We return HTTP status code 201 (created) for successful POST operations.

 - [ ] How can we partition our application into sub-applications?

+Express Routers are a way to split an application into sub-applications to make it more modular and easier to maintain.
+Routers reorganize code for readability, using separate pieces that can later be composed together.

 ## Minimum Viable Product